-- No responsibility will be accepted for entries lost or delayed in the post.
+- No responsibility will be accepted for entries lost or delayed in the post or incorrectly uploaded.
 Proof of posting will not be accepted as proof of delivery.

 - The panel of judges will include at least one member who is independent of the promoter.
 The decision of the judges is final and binding and no correspondence will be entered into.

-- The first prize will be awarded to the entry deemed by the judges to have said "thank you" to the NHS in the most engaging way and that best meets the above criteria.
+- The first prize will be awarded to the entry deemed by the judges to have showcased the variety of roles in the NHS in the most engaging way and that best meets the above criteria.
 This pupil or pair of pupils will be announced as the 'national winner'.

-- The child – or pair – who submits the winning entry, will receive a prize for their school, offered the opportunity to see their entry displayed in public and each receive a goody bag, a framed certificate and an Amazon voucher to the value of £50.
+- The child – or pair – who submits the national winning entry, will receive a prize for their school, offered the opportunity to see their entry displayed in public and each receive a goody bag, a framed certificate and an Amazon voucher to the value of £50.

 - The children selected as regional winners will each receive a goody bag, a certificate and an Amazon voucher to the value of £25.

 - There is no cash alternative for any prize in this competition.

-- We will aim to notify winning schools in writing in July 2021.
+- We will aim to notify winning schools in writing by the end of May 2023.